Mary Magdalene

 Mary Magdalene (sometimes called Mary of Magdala, or simply the Magdalene or the Madeleine) was a woman who, according to the four canonical gospels, travelled with Jesus as one of his followers and was a witness to his crucifixion and resurrection.
-In Gnostic writings, Mary Magdalene is depicted as Jesus's closest disciple who uniquely understood his teachings, causing tension with Peter, and is honoured as the "apostle to the apostles".

-Mary Magdalene is regarded by the faithful as an historical figure, possibly from Magdala.
-She was a prominent follower of Jesus who was believed to have been healed by him, supported his ministry financially, and was present at his crucifixion and burial.
+Mary Magdalene is accepted by scholars, secular and religious, as a historical figure.
+Her epithet is usually taken to mean that she came from Magdala, though Elizabeth Schrader Polczer and Joan Taylor have argued that Magdalene ("tower") may instead have been an honorific nickname.
+She is seen as a prominent follower of Jesus who was believed to have been healed by him, supported his ministry financially, and was present at his crucifixion and burial.
 She played a key role among his female disciples.
 Overall, there is limited information about her life.

-Apocryphal early Christian writings often portray Mary Magdalene as a prominent, spiritually insightful figure favoured by Jesus, challenging traditional patriarchal norms.
-These texts have inspired modern reinterpretations of her role.
 During the Patristic era, Mary Magdalene was mentioned only briefly by early Church Fathers, with her image evolving from a minor gospel figure to being conflated with other women in the Bible.
 Eventually she became viewed in Western Christianity, largely due to Pope Gregory I's influential 591 sermon, as a repentant prostitute, despite there being no biblical basis for this portrayal.

+Gnostic writings often portray Mary Magdalene as a prominent, spiritually insightful figure favoured by Jesus, challenging traditional patriarchal norms.

 The Eastern Orthodox Church has always viewed Mary Magdalene as a virtuous Myrrhbearer and "Equal to the Apostles", distinct from other biblical women.
-The Roman Catholic Church historically conflated her with the repentant sinner in Luke 7 but later emphasized her role as the first witness to the resurrection and honoured her as the "Apostle to the Apostles".
+The Catholic Church historically conflated her with the repentant sinner in Luke 7 but later emphasized her role as the first witness to the resurrection and honoured her as the "Apostle to the Apostles".
 Many alleged relics of Mary Magdalene, including her skull, a piece of forehead flesh, a tibia, and her left hand, are preserved in Catholic sites in France and Mount Athos, with notable displays and annual processions honouring them.

 Life

-Some secular historians agree that, like Jesus, Mary Magdalene was a real historical figure.
-But this is based only on the early accounts of the bible, with no other contemporary accounts.
+Historians, secular and religious alike agree that, like Jesus, Mary Magdalene was a real historical figure.
 Nonetheless, very little is known about her life.
-Unlike Paul the Apostle, who was not a contemporary of Jesus, Mary Magdalene left behind no known writings of her own.
+Unlike Paul the Apostle, Mary Magdalene left behind no known writings of her own.
 She was never mentioned in any of the Pauline epistles or in any of the general epistles.
 The earliest and most reliable sources about her life are the three Synoptic Gospels of Mark, Matthew, and Luke, which were all written during the first century AD.